Text search and replacement

 n = count("sea", txt)

-To determine where the text is located, use the function findall()
+To determine where the text is located, use the function findall(), which returns the indexes of characters that match the text fragment "sea".

 idx = findall("sea", txt)

 The search and replace functions also allow you to find text in multi-element arrays.
-For example, find the names of colours in the titles of several songs.
+For example, find the names of colors in the names of several songs.

 songs = ["Penny Lane", "Yellow Submarine","Blackbird"]